Yoanna-Nabil/E-Store/README.md

-# E-commerce_with_NodeJS
+# E-store_with_NodeJS
 Todo-Project using NodeJS , that have many features like authentication, authorization, error handling and more...

-Project E-commerce with Node.js is a comprehensive web application designed to facilitate online buying and selling activities.
+Project E-store with Node.js is a comprehensive web application designed to facilitate online buying and selling activities.
 It incorporates various essential features such as user management, seller management, product management, order processing, authentication, authorization, error handling, and much more.
 Built using the Node.js framework, this e-commerce platform offers a robust and scalable solution for businesses looking to establish an online presence.

 Key Features:
 1- User Management: The application provides user registration, login, and profile management functionalities.
 Users can create accounts, update their information, and view their order history.